tinganho/balanced-storage/README.md

     public eventCallbackStore: EventCallbackStore = {}
 }
 ```
 Our general concept so far, is that for every method for adding objects, there should exists at least one matching method for subtraction of objects.
-We can safely say that new assignements will increase the element count.
+We can safely say that new assignements will increase the elements count.
 But also, in the event emitter case, array element additions.
 With static code analysis we can also make sure that elements are added or subtracted.
 Before it was upto the developer to manually annotate and implement the method.
 But nothing stops the developer to implement a method with an `off` toggle which increases the element count.

+### Toggle Definition
 For the toggle methods the following holds true:

 ```